 Construction of Power Diode

-It has a highly doped n+ region.
+Power diode has a highly doped n+ region.
 On which there is, a lightly doped ‘n–‘ layer.
 This ‘n–‘ layer is lightly doped (nearly intrinsic) and the lightly doped region has a high reverse blocking capability.
 The thickness of the n-layer is proportional to the breakdown voltage.
-Because of this ‘n–‘ layer or called the ‘i’ layer the diode is also known as a p-n diode.
+Because of this ‘n–‘ layer or called the ‘i’ layer the power diode is also known as a p-n diode.